Getting Voted Back onto the Island

-An increasing number of business continuity professionals and disaster recovery experts are discovering that the most vulnerable links in the continuity of operations chain are the people a business serves and the people who serve them.
-While this seems intuitively obvious now, for decades resolving the fragility of technology has been the exclusive focus of the industry.
+An increasing number of business continuity professionals and disaster recovery experts are discovering that the most vulnerable links in the continuity of operations chain are the people a business serves and those who serve them.
+While this seems intuitively obvious now, for decades, resolving the fragility of technology has been the exclusive focus of the industry.

-This series has explored in detail why both employees and customers are prone to staying away from business sites, gathering their “tribe” close and effectively voting businesses off the island.
-The last month, this series explored Gathering: Tactical, Intellectual and Societal Needs, discovering that businesses could not only survive, but also speed their own recovery by supporting and promoting the recovery of their employees.
+This series has explored why employees and customers are prone to staying away from business sites, gathering their “tribe” close, and effectively voting businesses off the island.
+Last month, this series explored Gathering: Tactical, Intellectual, and Societal Needs, discovering that businesses could not only survive but also speed their recovery by supporting and promoting the recovery of their employees.

 “A” is for Altruism

-When a disaster strikes, many businesses and individuals are eager to volunteer and assist those in need.
-They want to help rebuild the damaged homes and businesses, and they often donate the necessary materials and manpower to do so.
+Many businesses and individuals are eager to volunteer and assist those in need when a disaster strikes.
+They want to help rebuild the damaged homes and businesses, and they often donate the necessary materials and staffing to do so.
 Unfortunately, the resources that arrive on a volunteer and donation basis typically run out much sooner than expected.
-Very often, those businesses who gladly gave their time and resources to those in need feel guilty charging for additional services when their volunteer time ends.
+Businesses often gladly give their time and resources to those in need and feel guilty charging for additional services when their volunteer time ends.
 So they pack up and leave the area, proud of their good deeds, yet leaving those in the disaster area with few recovery options.

-So does that mean it is possible to maintain an income during a disaster and not feel guilty?
+So does that mean a business can maintain an income during a disaster and not feel guilty?

 3 Ways to Serve the Community

 When it comes to profiting from disaster, most people think of price gouging or profiteering.
-Price gouging is not only immoral and unethical, but in every state and every territory, it is also illegal.
-When hurricane Katrina hit New Orleans, unscrupulous storeowners sold generators that normally retailed for a few hundred dollars for several thousand dollars.
+Price gouging is immoral, unethical, and illegal in every state and territory.
+When Hurricane Katrina hit New Orleans in 2005, unscrupulous store owners sold generators that usually retailed for a few hundred dollars for several thousand dollars.
 All those people received jail time or fines, and their business licenses were revoked.
 Such people are seeking to profit from misery.

 There are essentially three ethical ways to make money after a disaster.

 - Discounted Services.
-This is the most common scenario, and just as the name implies, it means that you offer your products and/or services to the community at a discounted rate.
-Those who opt to go this route figure out how low they can price something without the decision being a burden on the business.
-Realize, though, that no one in the community asked for the discount (although none will turn the discount down either).
-Often, the business owner gives the discount because he or she has some level of altruism.
+The most common scenario, discounted services, means you offer your products and services to the community at a discounted rate.
+Those who opt for this route figure out how low they can price something without the decision burdening the business.
+Realize, though, that no one in the community asked for the discount (although none will turn down the discount).
+Often, the business owner gives the discount because they have some level of altruism.

 - Full Price.
 In this scenario, you come into the community and bid a fair market price for a product or service, roughly equivalent to what other companies would charge during non-disaster times.
 And because it’s a fair market price, people are more than happy to pay it.
-This is completely moral and ethical.
-Unfortunately, few businesses make the transition to full fare after starting out as a volunteer.
-However, if you really want to grow your business, this is the way to go.
+Charging regular price is entirely moral and ethical.
+Unfortunately, few businesses transition to full fare after starting as a volunteer.
+However, if you want to grow your business, this is the way.

 From Free to Fee

-Give that the ideal situation for every business in a disaster stricken community is to move from volunteerism to regular business operations as the disaster life cycle turns, how does a business make the transition from a volunteer to a paid consultant or contractor?
+Given that the ideal situation for every business in a disaster-stricken community is to move from volunteerism to regular business operations as the disaster life cycle turns, how does a business transition from a volunteer to a paid consultant or contractor?
 Here are some suggestions:

-- When your community does its disaster relief plans (before a disaster hits), put your company on the list of businesses available to aid in the recovery efforts.
-Businesses can work with their local communities to be “first-called” in the event that a disaster strikes.
+- When your community does its disaster relief plans (before a disaster hits), put your company on the list of businesses available to aid recovery efforts.
+Businesses can work with their local communities to be “first-called” when a disaster strikes.
 What does that mean?
 Assuming that the business is capable of responding, that business will put the community recovery at the front of the line.

 - Be proactive and contract to provide recovery services before a disaster strikes.
-A client company contracts with you and pays a retainer fee so that in the event of a disaster, you will put that company at the front of the list.
+A client company contracts with you and pays a retainer fee so that you will put that company at the front of the list in the event of a disaster.
 In return, you get the contract for the other work the company needs done.
-This is completely ethical.
-In fact, it’s a win-win solution.
-The company gets the repairs they need done and you have guaranteed work.
+Such “standby” contracts are not only wholly ethical, but they are also a win-win solution.
+The company gets the repairs they need, and you have guaranteed work.
 What could be better?

 Strive to Thrive

-The bottom line is that businesses need to understand the different ways they can help, and they need to get over the stigma of charging for services during a disaster.
-Realize that the people receiving your products or services do not mind paying for them.
-In fact, nobody on the receiving end of the products or services expects to get everything free, and most of them will gladly pay a fair market price for anything you offer.
+The bottom line is that businesses need to understand the different ways they can help and get over the stigma of charging for services during a disaster.
+The people receiving your products or services do not mind paying for them.
+Nobody on the receiving end of the products or services expects to get everything free, and most of them will gladly pay a fair market price for anything you offer.
 So take full advantage of this profitable market segment.
 By doing so, you will be helping people in need while helping your own business grow.